macieklamberski/feedsmith/README.md

 * Dublin Core, Syndication, Content, and Atom namespace support.
 Support for other namespaces is in the works.

 #### Advantages
-* Get access to all the information in the feed, as Parsser preserves the original feed structure exactly as provided in each specific format.
+* Get access to all the information in the feed, as Feedsmith preserves the original feed structure exactly as provided in each specific format.
 TypeScript type definitions are available for each feed type, making it easy to work with the data.

 #### Leniency
 * **Normalizes legacy elements** ✨ — Upgrades feed elements to their modern equivalents so that you never need to worry about reading feeds in older formats.